GergoIO/psychometricsGP/README.txt

+Selection of commonly used functions
+New/used functions begin 'fn_' and use snake case
+Some legacy functions stored here also (staring 'fn' and using camel case)

 Notes on adding a new function

 - May need to install the following in Console before starting edits (check this):